turingarena/turingarena/README.md

 git pull
 cd ..
 ```
-and in most cases it might be the case you do not need to act the following steps.
+and in most cases when only updating it might actually be the case you do not need to act the following steps.

 For sure you need to act them on a first intallation:</p>